-National labor laws require that you provide these mandatory benefits for all your employees:
+National labor laws require that an employer provides these mandatory benefits for all employees:

 - 30 calendar days of paid vacation per worked year

-- Two annual bonuses, equal to a month’s salary, on Peru’s Independence Day and Christmas Day
+- 2 annual bonuses, equal to a month’s salary, in July and December

 - Maternity leave

-- Monthly family allowance of 102.50 Peruvian Soles for employees with under-age children, or until 24 if they are studying.
-The amount is the same regardless of the number of children.
+- Monthly family allowance of PEN 102.50 (in 2023), for employees with under-age children, or until 24 if they are studying — the amount is the same regardless of the number of children

 - Employee profit sharing when applicable

 While every country has a unique set of benefits requirements and expectations, the fundamentals of creating a successful plan will remain the same.
-Keep some best practices in mind as you design a plan for Peruvian hires.
+Companies should keep some best practices in mind as they design a plan for hiring employees in Peru.

-To effectively determine the scope of your benefits program, you need to know your business’s priorities and available resources.
-Discuss requirements with stakeholders, evaluate your yearly spending allocations, and identify opportunities for business growth.
+To effectively determine the scope of a benefits program, it is necessary to know company-wide priorities and available resources.
+Employer should discuss requirements with stakeholders, evaluate yearly spending allocations, and identify opportunities for business growth.

-Identify the top considerations of your regional employees with a comprehensive needs assessment.
-You might consider sending out questionnaires on key benefits issues or sitting down to interview some local employees.
+Employer should identify the top considerations of regional employees with a comprehensive needs assessment, and consider sending out questionnaires on key benefits issues or sitting down to interview some local employees.

-After evaluating key benefits requirements and gathering data on market standards, use your research to develop a custom benefit plan.
-As you calculate total costs, remember to include employee contributions, cost containment features, and any outsourcing requirements in your budget.
+After evaluating key benefits requirements and gathering data on market standards, companies can use their research to develop a custom benefits plan.
+When calculating total expenses, employee contributions, cost containment features, and any outsourcing requirements should be included in the budget.

-Your administrations and benefits expenses will depend primarily on how you build your program.
-Because benefits plans can vary so widely, the average cost countrywide may not be a helpful metric for your company.
-Instead, focus on your budget.
+Companies’ administration and benefits expenses will depend primarily on how the benefits program is organized.
+Because benefits plans can vary so widely, the average cost countrywide may not be a helpful metric.
+Instead, companies should focus on the budget.

-You’ll want to ensure you’re developing a competitive plan that is also sustainable long-term.
-Leave room for growth as your business continues to develop globally by setting a percentage of revenue to support your program.
-This number will scale with your growth.
+It’s also important that businesses are developing a competitive plan that is sustainable long term.
+They should leave room for growth as the company continues to develop globally by setting a percentage of revenue to support the benefits program.
+This number will scale with company growth.

 National labor laws stipulate calculation rates for several key benefits: